Form A Injuries Board

 It may be necessary to name several defendants in the Injuries Board Application form to protect your legal rights.

-In summary certain aspects of the Injuries Board Application can be complex and in that regard the Law Society of Ireland recommend that claimants use solicitors in their dealings with the injuries Board ‘Legal representation is necessary to guarantee the rights of victims of accidents against the interests of big business and the insurance industry’.
+In summary certain aspects of the Injuries Board Application can be complex and in that regard, the Law Society of Ireland recommends that claimants use solicitors in their dealings with the injuries Board ‘Legal representation is necessary to guarantee the rights of victims of accidents against the interests of big business and the insurance industry’.

 If you have been the victim of an accident – a second opinion is always a good idea!

-Remember you will also have to pay the cost of the medical reports from your treating doctors which is required with your application: Medical report fees range in cost from €300 to €500.
+Remember you will also have to pay the cost of the medical reports from your treating doctors which are required with your application: Medical report fees range in cost from €300 to €500.

 If you have any questions about the Injuries Board application process please do feel free to contact us for a confidential chat with one of our personal injury solicitors *.
 You can reach us by phone on +353 1 649 9900 or email email@example.com.
 If you rather we call you please do feel free to tell us about your case by leaving your details along with a message outlining your query on the form below and we can call you back.